JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 53 - failed to install varnish package
+- 59 - failed to install Varnish dependencies.
-- 54 - could not switch to /etc/varnish directory
+- 60 - could not switch to /etc/varnish directory.
-- 55 - failed to reload the systemd daemon
+- 61 - failed to reload the systemd daemon.
-- 56 - failed to switch to ~/
+- 62 - failed to switch to ~/

 #### examples: